-Probably the most controversial feature of the awakening under Edwards was the phenomenon of people crying out, falling over and becoming apparently immobile on the floor.
-Some were in distress, others described their experience as an inexpressible joy that was full of glory.
+One of the more controversial features of the religious awakening surrounding the preaching of Jonathan Edwards was the phenomenon of people crying out, falling over and becoming apparently immobile on the floor.
+Some were in distress, others described their experience as an inexpressible joy.
 Either way it has made subsequent historians uncomfortable.
 Both Whitefield and Wesley saw similar phenomena.

-But good Jonathan Edwards does not shy away from accurately and soberly reporting on what was happening.
+But Edwards did not shy away from accurately and soberly reporting what was happening.

 ‘Some persons [have] had such longing desires after Christ, or which have risen to such degree, as to take away their natural strength.